Matt Dominguez (baseball): Minor leagues

+Major leagues

-Dominguez was called up to the majors for the first time on September 6, 2011.
+Dominguez was called up to the major leagues for the first time on September 6, 2011.
 He made his debut as a pinch hitter that day against the New York Mets.
 The next day, He got his first major league hit off of Mets' pitcher R. A. Dickey.

+Dominguez began the 2012 season in Triple-A New Orleans, and hit .234 in 78 games.

 Houston Astros

-Dominguez began the 2012 season in Triple-A New Orleans, and hit .234 in 78 games.
-He was traded, along with Rob Rasmussen, to the Houston Astros for Carlos Lee on July 4, 2012.
+On July 4, 2012, Dominguez and Rob Rasmussen were traded to the Houston Astros in exchange for Carlos Lee.
 He played the next day against the Pittsburgh Pirates and went 0–2.
 On July 9, Dominguez was sent to the Triple-A Oklahoma City RedHawks, after playing 4 games with the Astros.
 He hit two home runs in a game against the Texas Rangers.
 He made the Astros' major league roster in 2013 and 2014, but was sent down to the minors before the start of the 2015 season, losing his starting spot to Luis Valbuena, who was acquired by the Astros in January.
 In 2013, he hit for a .241 batting average, along with 21 home runs, and 77 runs batted in.
 The next season, he slumped to a .215 average, 16 home runs, and 57 RBIs.
 He was designated for assignment on June 8, 2015.